FreshRSS/FreshRSS/docs/en/users/04_Subscriptions.md

 # Adding a feed

  1. To add a feed, copy the URL of its RSS or Atom file (for instance, the Framablog RSS URL is `https://framablog.org/feed/`).
 FreshRSS is able to automatically find the address of the feed for websites that are declaring it in a standard way.
- 2. On FreshRSS, click the plus button next to “Subscriptions management”.
+ 2. On FreshRSS, click the "**+**" button next to “Subscriptions management”.
- 3. Paste the URL in “Feed URL” below the page title.
+ 3. Paste the URL in “Feed URL” field.
  4. (optional): You can select the category for your feed.
 By default, it will be in “Uncategorized”.
+ 5. (optional): If the subscription requires credentials, you can enter them in the "HTTP username" and "HTTP password" fields.
+ 6. (optional): You can get a timeout for the feed request if the feed requires it.
+ 7. (optional): You can choose to ignore SSL certificate errors (such as with self-signed certificates) by setting "Verify SSL security" to "No".
+This is not recommended, and it is better to either add the root certificate to the FreshRSS server or to fix the SSL certificate problems on the feed hosting server.

 # Subscription management